yoru214/kumu/README.md

 # About

-This project is created for code evaluation that will be used by kumu.
+This project is created for code evaluation that will be used by kumu.ph.

 ## API Challenge

 ### Introduction
+Technology to be used:
+- PHP
+- Redis
+- MySQL
+- Choose a framework that you are familiar with.

+<b>Challenge 1:</b>

 Create PHP API project that has an API endpoint that takes a list of github usernames (up to a maximum of 10 names) and returns to the user a list of basic information for those users including:
 - Name
 - Login